MicroStrategy/embedding-sdk-samples/README.md

 [Source code](https://github.com/MicroStrategy/embedding-sdk-samples/library_browsing/)

-## Single Dossier Application (React App)
+## Single-Dossier React Application

 MicroStrategy Dossier can be used as a standalone application.
-This example shows how to build a React-based single Dossier application using Embedding SDK.
+This example shows how to build a React-based single-dossier application using MicroStrategy Embedding SDK.

 [Demo](./page_navigation/site)